FermiDirak/Formulate/README.md

 ## Features

-- type-sound for both Typescript and Flow
+- type-sound for both Typescript and Flow ✅
-- first class hooks api
+- first class hooks api ✅
-- no magic
+- opaque no magic api ✅
-- ui agnostic
+- ui agnostic ✅

 ## Comparison to React-Formik